LCP and low-entropy images

 Kudos to Joan León’s webperf snippets

-Well, it turns out that document.images returns a collection of images in the current HTML document.
-If you’re in a situation where the images get loaded dynamically, then the above code will not work, and you need to extend it quite a bit using the MutationObserver:
+document.images returns a collection of images in the current HTML document.
+If your images are loaded dynamically, that collection is empty when the script runs.
+You need to extend the approach with a MutationObserver:

 function observeAndConvertImages(callback) {